Lupin the Third: The Woman Called Fujiko Mine: The Immortal Bloodline

-A film set in the Lupin the IIIrd universe was announced on November 29, 2024.
-The film is the first traditionally animated feature-length solo Lupin the 3rd film in over 30 years and the first not to feature Kiyoshi Kobayashi as Daisuke Jigen in any capacity of the Lupin the IIIrd saga, following his retirement from the role in 2021 and his death the following year.
+Lupin the IIIrd the Movie: The Immortal Bloodline was released on June 27, 2025 in Japan.
+The film is the first traditionally animated feature-length solo Lupin the 3rd film in over 30 years and the first animated theatrical film not to feature Kiyoshi Kobayashi as Daisuke Jigen, following his retirement from the role in 2021 and his death the following year.
 The staff from the previous four films returned, including director Koike, screenwriter Takahashi and Telecom as the animation studio.

-On April 3, 2025, the title of the movie was revealed as Lupin the IIIrd the Movie: The Immortal Bloodline, and it was released on June 27 in Japan.

 Other

 Several different pieces of merchandise based on the series have been produced.
 Figures of Fujiko and Lupin from the show were created, while one of Jigen from the Jigen's Gravestone film was released at the end of 2014.
 Fujiko's and Jigen's came in different color schemes depending on the retailer.
 An artbook featuring original drawings of the TV series selected by Takeshi Koike was published as well.